kevinmsong/kevinmsong.github.io/README.md

 ### [MachineLearning](https://github.com/kevinmsong/MachineLearning)

+- Alzheimers contains a data science project for predicting Alzheimer's disease status from RNA expression data (with 5-fold cross-validation and 94% F1 score), across 25k genes, for a small sample of postmortem human and mouse brain tissue.

 - RealEstatePrediction contains an encoded XGBoost regression model (trained with randomized grid search and 5-fold cross-validation) and an IPython notebook that implements code for predicting 2021 estimated full cash values from 2016-2020 housing data in the Tuscon, Arizona real estate market (test root mean squared error of $8,568 for a dataset of 101,661 homes).

 - AnthemMiniProject contains a data science project for predicting the chance of insurance policy renewals with XGBoost.